Civilization Overview: Indus Valley Civilization

 Hygiene was also important to the inhabitants.
 The urban planning included the world's first known urban sanitation systems.
 Within the city, people obtained water from wells.
 Within their homes, some rooms had facilities in which waste water was directed to covered drains.
 These lined the major streets.
 These ancient Indus sewerage and drainage systems were far in advance of anything found in contemporary urban sites in the Middle East.

-The advanced architecture and construction techniques of the Indus cities is shown by their impressive dockyards, granaries, warehouses, brick platforms, and protective walls.
-Their massive walls were probably designed to protect them as much from floods as from attack.
+The advanced architecture and construction techniques of the Indus cities is shown by their impressive dockyards, granaries, warehouses, brick platforms, and massive protective walls.

 For an historian's point of view, the most frustrating thing about this civilization is that the script has not been deciphered.
 Over 400 distinct symbols (some say 600) have been recovered from th sites of Indus Valley cities, on seals, small tablets, or ceramic pots, and on over a dozen other materials.
 This compares with many thousands of texts from ancient Mesopotamia and Egypt; and typical inscriptions are no more than four or five characters in length, most of which are tiny.